zscrub/environment-scripts/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Perfect for developers who work across multiple projects and want simplified command-line workflows, saving time and reducing repetitive tasks, leading to a more enjoyable and productive development experience.
+Perfect for developers who work across multiple projects and want simplified command-line workflows.